 Crashed May 14, 1944

 On April 16, 1944 "Black Sunday" took off from Nadzab Airfield piloted by 1st Lt.
 Donald W. Dower on a low level strike mission against Hollandia.
 Returning, the formation encountered a severe weather front.
 This A-20 belly landed at Saidor Airfield.
-Sliding across the runway, this aircraft struck P-47D "Dirty Old Man".
+While sliding across the runway, this aircraft struck P-47D "Dirty Old Man".
 Damaged, ground crews had extricate the pilot from the twisted fuselage.

 Afterwards, this A-20 was officially written off but was repaired and continued flying as a administrative aircraft with the 90th Bombardment Squadron.
 When lost, engines R-2600-23 serial numbers 42-175009 and 42-175164.
 Weapon serial numbers not noted in MACR.